akeneo/pim-helpcenter/content/updates/productivity/1-An-even-more-powerful-product-grid.md

 ## Create private views
 ::: meta-data type="New" ee-only="false" link-to-doc="../articles/manage-your-views.html#create-a-view"

 Stay organized in your product enrichment thanks to private views!
-From now on, when you create a view, you can make it private to keep it for yourself and have it only visible by you, or public to share it with other PIM users.
+From now on, when you create a view, you can make it private to keep it to yourself, for your personal work organization, or public to share it with other PIM users.
 This improvement will help you to focus on your own enrichment needs without confusing your teammates.

 ![Create a private view](../img/private-view.png)